 Among the current trends of the theory of stochastic processes and fields important is the direction which focuses on the problem of estimation of unknown values of random processes and fields.
 The problem of estimation of random processes and fields includes interpolation, extrapolation and filtering problems.

 The mean square optimal estimation problems for periodically correlated with respect to time isotropic on a sphere random fields are natural generalization of the linear extrapolation, interpolation and filtering problems for stationary stochastic processes and homogeneous random fields.
-Effective methods of solution of the linear extrapolation, interpolation and filtering problems for stationary stochastic processes were developed under the condition of certainty where spectral densities of processes and fields are known exactly (see, for example, selected works of Kolmogorov, 1992; survey article by Kailath, 1974; books by Rozanov, 1967; Wiener, 1966; Yaglom, 1987; Yadrenko, 1983; articles by Moklyachuk and Yadrenko, 1979-1980).
+Effective methods of solution of the linear extrapolation, interpolation and filtering problems for stationary stochastic processes were developed under the condition of certainty where spectral densities of processes and fields are known exactly (see, for example, \cite{Kolmogorov}, survey article \cite{Kailath} by Kailath, books \cite{Rozanov}, \cite{Wiener}, \cite{Yaglom}, \cite{Yadrenko}, articles \cite{Moklyachuk:1979}, \cite{Moklyachuk:1980}.

 Particularly relevant in recent years is the problem of estimation of values of processes and fields under uncertainty where the spectral densities of processes and fields are not known exactly.
 Such problems arise when considering problems of automatic control theory, coding and signal processing in radar and sonar, pattern recognition problems of speech signals and images.
-See a survey paper by Kassam and Poor (1985).
+See a survey paper \cite{Kassam}.